shannonturner/pycon-2018-proposal/README.md

 2. **Examples that connect** (7 minutes)
     * **One concept at a time.** It's challenging to learn more than one thing at a time.
 Which is the thing that actually had the effect?
     * **Use examples of things people already understand.** At Hear Me Code class, we take attendance to teach for loops and again to teach enumerate()
-    * **Specific examples are better than abstract generalizations.**
+    * **Specific examples are better than abstract generalizations.** Foo/bar/baz are less helpful than any specific example.
+    * **Model good behavior.**  If you're providing sample code, use meaningful variable names.
     * **Be practical.** How will they be able to use this?
 We demo real (skill-level appropriate) projects at the end of class.
     * **Why?
 So what?
 When will I use this?** These questions will help clarify if your examples are practical.
     * **Be flexible.** Great examples connect with most people, but it's rare that one size fits all.

 3. **Know what to hold back** (3 minutes)
-    * **Model good behavior.** Foo/bar/baz are less helpful variable names than any example.
-If you're providing sample code, use meaningful variable names.
     * **Answer the question that is asked.** Offering lots of extra information or going on a tangent can often confuse new learners.
+    * **Teach the pool, not the ocean.** Knowing what is relevant in the moment and what is best saved for later is key to not overwhelming new learners.
     * **Nuance isn't always helpful.** For new learners, teaching the most common situations is better than teaching a corner case they might never encounter.

 4. **Fostering a love of learning** (7 minutes)